New Orleans, Louisiana is one of my favorite travel destinations in the USA.

-It was the site of the first New Orleans Jazz Festival, which is honored today with a park within the park, the New Orleans Jazz National Historical Park.
+It is the site of the first New Orleans Jazz Festival, which is honored today with a park within the park, the New Orleans Jazz National Historical Park.

 At night, the park’s main entrance lights up in beautiful blue and can be see far into the French Quarter from St. Ann Street.

 Tip the street performers in New Orleans

-As a rule of thumb, if they are captivating enough to make you stop and watch, throw some money in their bucket or hat.
+As a rule of thumb, if they are captivating enough to make you stop and watch, you better tip them, so keep some single dollar bills on hand!

-Royal Street in the French Quarter is lined with art galleries.
-Magazine Street in the Garden District is also filled with art galleries.
+Royal Street in the French Quarter has a ton of art galleries, as does Magazine Street in the Garden District.
 In between the two neighborhoods is the Ogden Museum of Southern Art.

 New Orleans is also a foodie’s dream thanks to its unique history with French, Spanish, Creole, and Cajun roots.
 Trust me, you will NOT go hungry in New Orleans.